riskportal/network-tutorial/docs/5_load_graph.md

 # Creating a NetworkGraph

 The `load_graph()` function in RISK generates a `NetworkGraph` object for overrepresentation-based analysis and visualization.
-This step consolidates the network, annotations, and overrepresentation statistics into a cohesive object with clustering, domain-level significance, and downstream plotting support.
+This step integrates the network, annotations, and overrepresentation results into a cohesive object with clustering, domain-level significance, and downstream plotting support.

 ---